Day of the Dead: Costa Rica

 Costa Rica celebrates Día De Los Muertos on November 2.
-The day is also called Día de Todos Santos (All Saints Day) and Día de Todos Almas (All Souls Day).
+The day is also called Día de Todos Santos (All Saints Day) and Día de Todos Almas (All Souls' Day).
 Catholic masses are celebrated and people visit their loved ones' graves to decorate them with flowers and candles.

 Ecuador

 In Ecuador the Day of the Dead is observed to some extent by all parts of society, though it is especially important to the indigenous Kichwa peoples, who make up an estimated quarter of the population.
 Indigena families gather together in the community cemetery with offerings of food for a day-long remembrance of their ancestors and lost loved ones.
 Ceremonial foods include colada morada, a spiced fruit porridge that derives its deep purple color from the Andean blackberry and purple maize.
-This is typically consumed with wawa de pan, a bread shaped like a swaddled infant, though variations include many pigs—the latter being traditional to the city of Loja.
-The bread, which is wheat flour-based today, but was made with masa in the pre-Columbian era, can be made savory with cheese inside or sweet with a filling of guava paste.
-These traditions have permeated mainstream society, as well, where food establishments add both colada morada and gaugua de pan to their menus for the season.
+This is typically consumed with guaguas de pan, bread shaped like infants (or, more generally, people), though variations include many pigs—the latter being traditional to the city of Loja.
+The bread, which is wheat flour-based today, but was made with masa in the Pre-Columbian era, can be made savory with cheese inside or sweet with a filling of guava paste.
+These traditions have permeated mainstream society, as well, where food establishments add both colada morada and guaguas de pan to their menus for the season.
 Many non-indigenous Ecuadorians visit the graves of the deceased, cleaning and bringing flowers, or preparing the traditional foods, too.